Unsiloed-AI/csvalchemy-sdk/README.md

 ## Overview

-CSVAlchemy provides integration with OpenAI's LLM services alongside Excel processing capabilities.
+CSVAlchemy provides Excel processing capabilities.
 The library helps you efficiently process, analyze, and extract insights from spreadsheet data.

 ## Features

 * **Spreadsheet Processing** - Handle Excel and CSV files with advanced features
-* **LLM Integration** - Seamless integration with OpenAI's language models
 * **Data Extraction** - Extract structured data from complex spreadsheets
 * **Formula Extraction** - Extract all the formula's from you spreadsheets
 * **Pivot Table Support** - Process and analyze pivot tables